Upper School Curriculum

 AP Statistics

-Advanced Placement Statistics is equivalent to a one-semester, introductory college statistics course.
+Advanced Placement Statistics is equivalent to a one-semester introductory college statistics course.
 Its purpose is to introduce students to the major concepts and tools for collecting, organizing, analyzing and drawing conclusions from data.
-Topics include design of observational studies and experiments, random variables, distributions, hypothesis testing confidence intervals, chi-square goodness of fit tests and regression analysis with lessons presented using the SMART Board.
-Students also use the TI-84 Plus graphing calculator, Fathom™ statistical software, and web-based Java applets to investigate statistical concepts.
+Topics include the design of observational studies and experiments, random variables, distributions, hypothesis testing confidence intervals, chi-square goodness of fit tests and regression analysis with lessons presented using the SMART Board.
+Students also use the TI-84 Plus graphing calculator, statistical software and web-based Java applets to investigate statistical concepts.
 Although they are not required to memorize formulas, they are expected to use them proficiently.
-This course should be of particular interest to students planning a career in biological science, business, medicine, political science, education or the social sciences.
-While preference will be given to juniors and seniors, sophomores taking Honors Algebra II/Trig will be considered on a case-by-case basis.
+This course should be particularly interesting to students planning a career in biological science, business, medicine, political science, education or the social sciences.
+While preference will be given to juniors and seniors, sophomores taking Honors Algebra II/Trig will be considered case-by-case.

 Science